HotPocketHPE/mhguide/mhguide.md

 ## Food

-HP+stam buffs
+Eating food before a hunt will boost your maximum HP and stamina for the next quest, up until you faint.
+The amount varies per game and per meal, but in general you will be able to consistently max out your HP by the end of the early game.

-Food skills
+Meals also grant food skills for that quest.
+Some of these are alternate versions of armor skills, some are slightly different, and some are completely unique.
+For hard quests, be on the lookout for Felyne Insurance (grants an additional faint) and Felyne Moxie (saves you from death once if at high HP).

 ## Items

-General overview
+There are many different items to help you in your hunts.
+Many of them will become mainstays in your pouch, such as potions, steaks, whetstones for Blademasters, ammo/coatings for Gunners, and paintballs.
+Others, such as traps and status-healing items, are useful in specific situations.

 For harder quests, crafting items from your Pouch can be a good idea.
-Bringing 10 Honey can give you 10 more Mega Potions to work with, and getting extra shots for powerful ammo types is invaluable to a Gunner.
+Bringing 10 Honey can give you 10 more Mega Potions to work with, and extra shots for powerful ammo types are invaluable to a Gunner.
 Bring the Books of Combos along to raise your craft chances.

 # Hunting Fundamentals